 - -flags <flags> Additional flags to set.
 This is not used at the moment. - -timeout <msec> Value (in milliseconds) that specifies the time how long the started process is allowed to run and how long VBoxManage waits for getting output from that process.
 If no timeout is specified, VBoxManage will wait forever until the started process ends or an error occured. - -username <name> Name of the user the process should run under.
 This user must exist on the guest OS. - -password <password> Password of the user account specified with --username.
-If not given, an empty password is assumed. - -verbose Tells VBoxManage to be more verbose. - -wait-for <action> Tells VBoxManage to wait for a certain action to happen and react to it.
-The following actions are available: - exit Waits until the process ends and outputs its exit code along with the exit reason/flags. - stdout or stderr Waits until the process ends and outputs its exit code along with the exit reason/flags.
-After that VBoxManage retrieves the output collected from the guest process's stdout and stderr.
+If not given, an empty password is assumed. - -verbose Tells VBoxManage to be more verbose. - -wait-exit Waits until the process ends and outputs its exit code along with the exit reason/flags. - -wait-stdout Waits until the process ends and outputs its exit code along with the exit reason/flags.
+While waiting VBoxManage retrieves the process output collected from stdout. - -wait-stderr Waits until the process ends and outputs its exit code along with the exit reason/flags.
+While waiting VBoxManage retrieves the process output collected from stderr.